MohammedInTheCloud/TweetDeleter/README.md

 Please note that while we've built upon the original work, any issues with this Chrome extension should be reported in this repository.

 ## Note on AI Integration

-The sentence improvement feature uses the Ollama AI service.
-Ensure you have the Ollama service running locally or adjust the `ollamaService.js` file to point to your preferred AI service endpoint.
+The sentence improvement feature is designed to use the Ollama AI service.
+However, in the current implementation:

+- Direct integration with Ollama is not yet available.
+- The extension uses a proxy server to communicate with Ollama.
+- Future updates will enable direct Ollama integration.

+**Ollama integration is a work in progress.
+Current implementation is a placeholder and will be fully implemented in future updates.**